-Theories like emotional intelligence, which emphasizes how important it is to be able to understand and manage one's emotions, are successful associated with outcomes in interpersonal interactions.
+Theories like emotional intelligence, which emphasizes how important it is to be able to understand and manage one's emotions, are with successful associated outcomes in interpersonal interactions.
 As stated by Schutte (2018), higher levels of emotional intelligence are associated with better performance on social skills tests, greater interpersonal cooperation, and considerably more effective personal partnerships.